Wrongful Dismissal / Without cause

 As with many areas of dismissal, there are a number of circumstances under which wrongful dismissal have very short delays for you to file a claim.
 It is important for you to get legal advice from a wrongful dismissal lawyer immediately, and to relay all the information they need to give you an assessment.

-Your Expert Labour and Employment Lawyers for Wrongfull Dismissal in Montreal, Laval and West Island
+Your Expert Labour and Employment Lawyers for Wrongfull Dismissal or Without cause in Montreal, Laval and West Island

 If you are an executive or manager who was recruited for a role and then told within a short period of time that your position was abolished or would not come into effect as the direction of the company has changed, or you were dismissed outright, then you have a case for wrongful dismissal.
 The nature of the recruitment and then dismissal (or abolished position) is like a bait and switch.
 So, regardless of the fact that you only worked at that company for a short period of time, the recruitment may open up a door to a substantive remedy.